stengleinjl1/improved-decision-support-products/README.md

 # Leveraging modern quantitative tools to improve wildlife decision support products for natural resources agencies

 **Author:** Jennifer Stenglein
-**Date:** 2025-02-26
+**Date:** 2025-02-27

-The data files and code in this repository accompany the analyses in Stenglein, J. L., Bemowski, R., Storm, D. J., and D. MacFarland.
+The data files and code in this repository accompany the analyses in Stenglein, J. L., Bemowski, R., Storm, D. J., Anhalt-Depies, C., and D. MacFarland.
 Leveraging modern quantitative tools to improve wildlife decision support products for natural resources agencies.

 ## Vignette 1: Winter severity index (WSI) using publicly-available NOAA data for use in spatial interpolation